GGyul-E/qilingframework.github.io/donation.md

 title: Donation
 permalink: /donation/
 ---

-We would like to thank individual/organization that generously donated to Qiling Framework project.
+Opensource project is never an easy task.
+We value any help from the communityWe would like to thank individual/organization that generously donated to Qiling Framework project.
 Listed below are not in any particular order:

 - Silas Cutler
 - Alloysius Goh